 In below Docker Compose file we need to change a couple of things.

 ..Host('hello.example.org')to your public application URL.

-The thing with the policy is that it's multiline, but luckily the developers has made it possible to base64 encode it and provide it in an environment variable, which is what we will do here.
+The thing with the routes is that it's multiline, but luckily the developers has made it possible to base64 encode it and provide it in an environment variable, which is what we will do here.

 https://hello.example.org to the docker container